BBK-SDP-2015-emassa01/individual/README.md

 # individual
 SML project
+SUMMARY:
+--> The SML is an interpreter for a simple machine language SML.
+The general form of a machine language instruction is label instruction register-list.
+--> SML uses Java refection to create the instances of the subclasses.
+The SML language to be extended without having to modify the original code.
+--> ERROR CHECKING
+Duplicate labels are not allowed.
+Registers are only allowed in the range 0-31
+--> TESTING
+* As the project required the modification of existing code, there was no Test Driven Development.
+* I started testing this project using System.out.println statements and this was more comprehensively tested with the use of J-Unit tests which helped to identify the sources of code-errors.

 WHAT THE SML DOES

-The SML is an interpreter for a simple machine language SML.
-The general form of a machine language instruction is label instruction register-list where;
+The general form of a machine language instruction is 'label instruction register-list' where;
 label: is the label for the line.
 Other instructions might \jump" to that label.
 instruction: is the actual instruction.